endlos99/xdt99/MANUAL.md

 applied, the `-o` parameter may be used.

-### TIFiles
+### Files in a Directory (FIAD)

 Extracting files from a TI disk image to the local file system will lose certain TI-specific file information, such as the file type or the record length.
-In order to retain this meta information along with the file contents, the TIFiles format was created.
+In order to retain this meta information along with the file contents, the v9t9 and TIFiles formats were created.
+The approach of storing TI files directly on the local file system instead of using a disk image is also known as "files in a directory" (FIAD).

-`xdm99` supports the TIFiles format for files by using the `-t` option.
-To extract a file in TIFiles format, simply add `-t` to the extract operation:
+`xdm99` supports the TIFiles format and the v9t9 format for FIAD files by using the `-t` and `-9` options, respectively.
+To extract a file in either FIAD format, simply add `-t` or `-9` to the extract operation:

 	$ xdm99.py work.disk -t -e HELLO-S
+	$ xdm99.py work.disk -9 -e HELLO-S

-By default, files extracted in TIFiles format will have extension ``.tfi`.
+By default, files extracted in TIFiles or v9t9 format will have extension `.tfi` or `.v9t9`, respectively.

-To add a file in TIFiles format, add `-t` to the add operation:
+To add a file in TIFiles format or v9t9 format, add `-t` or `-9` to the add
+operation:

 	$ xdm99.py work.disk -t -a hello-s.tfi
+	$ xdm99.py work.disk -9 -a hello-s.v9t9

+Note that for safety reasons `xdm99` will not infer the file type automatically, so adding a FIAD file without `-t` or `-9` option will incorrectly store the file metadata as part of the file contents.

-As all information about the TI filename and the TI file format is retrieved from the TIFiles meta data, parameters `-n` and `-f` are ignored when used in combination with `-t`.
+As all information about the TI filename and the TI file format is retrieved from the FIAD meta data, parameters `-n` and `-f` are ignored when used in combination with `-t` or `-9`.

-The info parameter `-I` displays the meta file information contained in a TIFiles file, while the print parameter `-P` dumps the file contents to `stdout`:
+The info parameter `-I` displays the meta file information contained in FIAD files, while the print parameter `-P` dumps the file contents to `stdout`:

 	$ xdm99.py -I hello-s.tfi
-	$ xdm99.py -P hello-s.tfi
+	$ xdm99.py -P hello-s.v9t9

-`xdm99` can also convert from TIFiles files to plain files and vice versa without relying on disk images:
+`xdm99` can also convert from FIAD files to plain files and vice versa without relying on disk images using the `-T` and `-F` parameters:

 	$ xdm99.py -F hello-s.tfi
 	$ xdm99.py -T hello.asm -f DIS/VAR80 -n HELLO-S -o hello-s.tfi

-Note that creating a TIFiles file using the `-T` option usually requires information about the TI filename and the TI file type, similar to adding files to a disk image by using `-a` without the `-t` option.
+Note that creating a FIAD file using the `-T` option usually requires information about the TI filename and the TI file type, similar to adding plain files to a disk image using `-a`.
+When converting multiple files to FIAD format, the TI filename supplied by `-n` is incremented automatically for each file.

+FIAD file conversion `-T`, `-F` and information `-I` and `-P` infer the FIAD format used automatically, but detection may be overridden with the `-t` or `-9` options.

 ### Analyzing Disks